 Upon arrival at Keflavik airport, pick up your rental car.
 We recommend checking this website for the best car rental deals.
 You don’t need a 4×4 for this Ring Road trip, but a 4WD is always a good idea in Iceland, especially if you are visiting outside of the warmest months between June and August.

 Many people like to start their Iceland trip with a soak in the warm geothermal waters of the famous Blue Lagoon.
-Located just 20 minutes drive from the airport, this is indeed a nice stop, especially if you are coming on a red-eye flight from the U.S. Just be sure to book your Blue Lagoon tickets in advance or you risk not being able to visit!
+Located just 20 minutes drive from the airport, this is indeed a nice stop, especially if you are coming on a red-eye flight from the U.S. Just be sure to book your (timed) Blue Lagoon tickets in advance or you risk not being able to visit!

 You’ll also find plenty of cafes, bars, and nice restaurants in Reykjavik’s city center.
 Or you can opt for this popular Icelandic food tour instead – there are various departure times throughout the day and it’s a nice way to familiarize yourself with the local dishes at the start of your trip.

 Where to stay: There are many nice accommodations and hotels in Reykjavik city center.
 Since you’ll have a car, we recommend Eyja Guldsmeden Hotel as one of the best choices – it has a great location and free parking.
 Here you can find our complete guide to the best places to stay in Reykjavik.

 Day 2: Golden Circle

 Driving distance/ time: 225 km (140 miles), 3 hours.
 This is purely driving time, not counting any stops.